ButinVladimir/cyberiada/ROADMAP.md

 ## Difficulty level

-Difficulty level depends on city and how much progess is done here.
+Each city has it's own difficulty level.
 Higher difficulty levels leads to higher requirements but also to higher credibility and experience gains.
-Difficulty level increases after reaching certain credibility thresholds.
-Difficulty level is **not** reset by relocating.
+Difficulty level increases after reaching certain credibility thresholds and then relocating.

 ## Qualities

 Various objects have different quality.
 Currently available qualities:
-- Abysmal
-- Bad
+- Common
-- Mediocre
+- Uncommon
-- Average
+- Rare
-- Cool
+- Superb
-- Good
+- Awesome
 - Excellent
+- Perfect

 ## Crew

 Game revolves around managing crew.
 Crew members is managed by giving them orders.
-Various orders have different priorities, in order from most urgent to least: improvements, missions, contracts, side jobs.
+Various orders have different priorities.

-Moving to another city will result in losing current crew but certain favor can allow to retain crew members.
+Moving to another city will result in losing current crew but certain favors allow to retain crew members.

 If all crew members are lost, crew will restart in starting city but previously unlocked features will remain unlocked.